2021 Abu Dhabi Women's Tennis Open

 The 2021 Abu Dhabi Women's Tennis Open was a women's tennis tournament played on outdoor hard courts.
-It was the inaugural professional edition of the event and a WTA 500 tournament on the 2021 WTA Tour.
-It took place at the Zayed Sports City International Tennis Centre in Abu Dhabi, from 6 to 13 January 2021.
+It was the inaugural professional edition of the tournament and a WTA 500 tournament on the 2021 WTA Tour.
+It took place at the Zayed Sports City International Tennis Centre in Abu Dhabi, from 6 January to 13 January 2021.
+Fourth-seeded Aryna Sabalenka won the singles title.